Arizona sports betting is officially live, giving sports bettors plenty of opportunities to bet on the most popular PGA tournaments.

 As one of the oldest tournaments, the Open Championship is another of the four major PGA championships.
 It is held at various locations throughout the U.K. every July.

 Jordan Spieth was the last American to win the Open Championship back in 2017.
-He is at +1800 to win this year.
+He was at +1800 to win this year.

 Jon Rahm +850